Friends do I have a killer recipe for you 😉

 Here is an overview of how to make Kunafa bil Ashta–

 Ashta/ Cream Filling– Ashta is traditionally prepared by skimming off the layer of fat that forms when boiling milk.
 It is similar to clotted cream, and is the Middle Eastern counterpart to South Asian malai.
-Here, we’re using a cheat’s version by preparing a pastry cream consisting of milk, heavy cream, cornstarch and sugar.
+Here, we’re using a cheat’s version by preparing a pastry cream consisting of milk, eggs, cornstarch and sugar.
 We’ll be using it here to stuff the Kanafeh.

 Sugar Syrup– Sugar syrup is widely used in Arab desserts.
 We’ll be pouring it over the Kanafeh once they come out of the oven.

 Preparing the Kataifi– Kataifi is finely shredded phyllo dough.
 It’s found readily at Middle Easters/Arab markets, and keeps well frozen.
 Here, we’re simply bringing it to room temperature and breaking it up into smaller pieces and using it as the base of our recipe.

 Middle Eastern Cream Filled Kunafa / Kunafa bil Ashta

 - ½ teaspoon lemon juice

 Ashta/ Cream Filling

 - 2 large eggs

 - 1 pound package kataifi (shredded phyllo dough), thawed